Infiltra/DroneSignalAnalysis/README.md

 <p>This file takes the GPU arrays and plots them down to the CPU and does a bunch signal statistics operations like <i>spectral enrtopy</i>,
   <i>power spectrum</i>, <i>kurtosis</i>, <i>window optimization</i>.
 This script will be further expanded and modified in the due course of this thing</p>

+<H1>TO DO</H1>
+Create a wiki and move all the data there.
+Have only references here.

 <H1>References and Ciatation</H1>
 [1]. http://ieee-dataport.org/open-access/drone-remote-controller-rf-signal-dataset <br />
 [2].
 Martins Ezuma, Fatih Erden, Chethan K. Anjinappa, Ozgur Ozdemir, Ismail Guvenc, November 25, 2020, "Drone Remote Controller RF Signal Dataset", IEEE Dataport, doi: https://dx.doi.org/10.21227/ss99-8d56. <br />